Skip to content

 ai impact on jobs

-Marketers need to understand AI and its potential impact on their industry in order to stay ahead of the curve.
+Marketers need to understand AI and its potential impact on their industry to stay ahead of the curve.
 AI is leading to more job losses than job creation.
 According to some estimates, AI could affect virtually every occupational group and replace 800 million human jobs by 2030.
-Factory workers were the first to suffer, but now professionals are beginning to feel the squeeze as well.
-AI is able to break down complex tasks into tiny, repetitive tasks, which is starting to impinge on creativity, copywriting, voice automation, and even filmmaking.
+Factory workers were the first to suffer, but now professionals are also beginning to feel the squeeze.

 The Future of AI in Marketing

-AI will also enable marketers to leverage predictive analytics and forecasting, audience hyper-segmentation, persona research and psychographics building, dynamic personalized ad serving, content recommendations, micro-moments and targeted timing, lead qualification and scoring, email marketing dynamic optimization and other emerging trends that will shape the future of marketing as we know it.
+AI will also enable marketers to leverage predictive analytics and forecasting, audience hyper-segmentation, persona research and psychographics building, dynamic, personalized ad serving, content recommendations, micro-moments and targeted timing, lead qualification and scoring, email marketing dynamic optimization and other emerging trends that will shape the future of marketing as we know it.

 Conclusion